Tamariki and their views

 When making a plan for your whānau, tamariki and rangatahi should always be at the heart of the process.

-A Child Specialist will talk with you about how your tamariki may be able to participate in the FDR process.
-This may include a Child Specialist or a Voice of Child arranging a time to meet with your tamariki where they get to share their views and experiences about matters that affect them.
+If your child is aged 6 or over, a Child Specialist will talk with you about how your tamariki may be able to participate in the FDR process.
+This may include arranging a time to meet with your tamariki where they get to share their views and experiences about matters that affect them.

-One of the best ways of ways you can involve your tamariki is by having a Child Specialist chat with them.
-A Child Specialist is someone with training and experience in working with tamariki, who understands their needs and can safely meet with them.
+At the child meeting, your child will meet with someone with training and experience in working with tamariki who understands their needs and can safely meet with them.
 Their role is to help understand each child’s feelings, views and experiences so the parents can keep them front of mind during the mediation.

 Child participation